ContextLab/storytelling-with-data/data-stories/school-attendance/README.md

 # Overview

-We'll be exploring student attendance data from local (Windsort County, VT) schools.
+We'll be exploring student attendance data from local (Windsor County, VT) schools.
 Local police and school administrators are interested in understanding the patterns that contribute to truancy.

 # Downloading the dataset